 Some people with IBD may use other types of over-the-counter medicines or supplements to help with symptom relief, such as:

 - Calcium and vitamin D supplements

-However, these forms of symptom management should never be used instead of the patient’s primary CD medications.
-This is because types of symptom management do nothing to treat the underlying cause of the symptoms, which is inflammation due to CD.
+However, these forms of symptom management should never be used instead of the patient’s primary IBD medications.
+This is because types of symptom management do nothing to treat the underlying cause of the symptoms, which is inflammation due to IBD.

 What are complementary or alternative therapies?

 Complementary and alternative therapies are healthcare practices and products that are not presently considered part of conventional medicine in the Western world.
 Generally, they are not yet supported by scientific research.
-However, some people with CD may choose to supplement (but not replace!) their medication with these types of therapies under the supervision of their healthcare providers.
+However, some people with IBD may choose to supplement their medication with these types of therapies under the supervision of their healthcare providers.
+Because these therapies have not been proven to treat the underlying inflammation of IBD, it is generally not recommended that these practices are used instead of medications, but rather in addition to traditional medications.
 Common forms of complementary or alternative therapies include: